julienblin/uno-serverless/README.md

 This is primarily to support warmup for lambda function (using e.g. [serverless-plugin-warmup](https://github.com/FidelLimited/serverless-plugin-warmup)).

-It is possible to define a value that will be matched against `event.source` to shortcut the execution if a warm up event is received:
+It is possible to provide a function to be evaluated to shortcut the execution in case of warmup.

 ```typescript
 import { lambdaProxy } from "opiniated-lambda";